Gringo: Argentina

 The word gringo is mostly used in rural areas following the original Spanish meaning.
 Gringo in Argentina was used to refer to non-Spanish European immigrants who first established agricultural colonies in the country.
 The word was used for Swiss, German, Polish, Italian and other immigrants, but since the Italian immigrants were the larger group, the word primarily referred to Italians in the lunfardo argot.
 It also found use in the intermittent exercise Gringo-Gaucho between Argentine Naval Aviation and US Navy aircraft carriers.
-More recently, young people may use gringo to refer to US citizens.

 Brazil

 In Brazil, the word gringo means "foreigner" and has no connection to physical characteristics or specific countries.
-For example, foreign football players in the Brazilian Championship that come from other Latin American countries are referred to as "gringos" by the sports media and by sports fans.
+For example, foreign football players in the Brazilian Championship that come from other South American countries are referred to as "gringos" by the sports media and by sports fans.
 Tourists are called gringos regardless of their ethnic origins (i.e. Latin Americans or people from other regions, like Europe).

 As the word has no connection to physical appearance in Brazil, black African or African American foreigners are also called gringos.
-Popularly used terms for fair-skinned and blond people are generally based in specific nationalities, like "alemão" (i.e., German), "russo" (Russian) or, in some regions, "galego" (Galician) which are used for both Brazilians and foreigners with such characteristics, regardless of national or ethnic origins.
+Popularly used terms for fair-skinned and blond people are generally based in specific nationalities, like "alemão" (i.e., German), "russo" (Russian) or, in some regions, "polaco" (Polack) and "galego" (Galician) which are used for both Brazilians and foreigners with such characteristics, regardless of national or ethnic origins.

+Chile

+In Chile, the word gringo is mostly used to refer to people from the United States.
+The word Gringolandia is used colloquially as synonymous with the United States of America.

+Sometimes, it is used for people from some English-speaking countries, like Great Britain or Canada.

 Mexico

-In Mexico, the use of the word "gringo" has been reserved for people from the U.S., especially Anglo Americans, since the end of the 19th century.
+In Mexico, the use of the word "gringo" has been reserved for people from the U.S. (who belong to the country or are related to it), or also foreigners who have white skin, blond hair or European appearance.
+It is also used to refer to Hispanics who speak poor or no Spanish, or who are out of touch with their Latino roots.

 The term is mentioned in its meaning of "incomprehensible language" from the 18th century (1789) to the 1830s, but also to indicate foreign troops, at first, coming from Spain in the second half of the 18th century.
 A text published in Mexico, but written by a Spaniard, denigrates a Mexican from Sonora for speaking "gringo", in reference to the indigenous language.
-After the Mexican-American War, gringo began to be used for citizens from that country, with expressions such as "American gringo" or simply gringo, attested as in popular use in Tepetitlán in 1849.
+After the Mexican–American War, gringo began to be used for citizens from that country, with expressions such as "American gringo" or simply gringo, attested as in popular use in Tepetitlán in 1849.
 Since then, gringo became a way to designate United States citizens exclusively.

+The term is deeply rooted in Mexican culture and art; for example, in the novel The Old Gringo by Carlos Fuentes or in the songs Frijolero by Molotov and Somos Más Americanos by Los Tigres del Norte.